etal/cnvkit/README.rst

 ======

-A command-line toolkit and Python library for detecting copy number variants and alterations genome-wide from targeted DNA sequencing.
+A command-line toolkit and Python library for detecting copy number variants and alterations genome-wide from high-throughput sequencing.

 Read the full documentation at: http://cnvkit.readthedocs.io